Inclusion in Early Childhood Education

 Children who are typically developing and children with disabilities and challenging behaviors are together for all routines and activities, given opportunities to participate in all of the same activities, while some accommodations to participate successfully are implemented on an individual basis.

-Who Does Inclusion Benefit?
+Who Does Inclusion in Early Childhood Education Benefit?

 Inclusive early childhood education has a ripple effect – these children grow up to become inclusive adults who help create a welcoming community.